-Mother-daughter duo The Pie Piper And Doornuts know a thing or two about comforting winter pies.
-You’re spoilt for choice with offerings such as apple berry pie, salted caramel apple pie and bourbon pecan pie.
+The Pie Piper know a thing or two about comforting winter pies.
+You’re spoilt for choice with flavours such as chocolate peanut butter, blueberry and bourbon pecan.
 The best part?
 They’re all handmade with love—and it shows.
-Our winter fave would have to be their signature spiced pumpkin pie with buttered meringue and valrhona chocolate.
-One slice is NEVER enough.
+Our winter fave would have to be their classic cherry offering—one slice is NEVER enough.
 Eat all the pie.

 Image credit: Xuxu Dumpling Bar, The Bavarian, The Blue Breeze Inn, Big Fish Eatery, The Garden Shed